tdhock/tdhock.github.io/_posts/2024-01-26-when-is-all-better-than-same.md

 blog](https://tdhock.github.io/blog/2023/variable-size-train/) we
 explained how to use `mlr3resampling::ResamplingVariableSizeTrain`, with simulated regression problems.
-Here we adapt one of those simulations, of data with one feature and and output/label with a sin pattern.
+Here we adapt one of those simulations, of data with one feature and output/label with a sin pattern.